VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: VITA: Zero-Shot Value Functions via Test-Time Adaptation

-where \( V \) is the predicted degree of task completion.
-The progression head \( h \) is a multilayer perceptron (MLP), following value function architectures used in deep reinforcement learning~\cite{espeholt2018impala}.
-The network is trained using normalized progress labels \( y_t \) from expert demonstrations, minimizing the mean squared error.
-In inference, the progression head \( h \) remains frozen; only the adaptation module \( f_{\text{adapt}} \) is updated using the self-supervised objective.
+The regression head \( h \) is a two-layer multilayer perceptron (MLP), following value-function estimator architectures used in deep reinforcement learning~\citep{espeholt2018impala}.
+The network is trained using normalized progress labels \( y_t \) from expert demonstrations as described in Section~\ref{sec:value}, with a supervised prediction loss \(\ell_{\text{pred}}\) defined as the mean squared error between predicted values \( V(z_t; g) \) and targets \( y_t \).
+At inference, the regression head \( h \) remains frozen, while the adaptation module \( f_{\text{adapt}} \) is updated online using the self-supervised objective.
+This enables the value function estimator to generalize in a zero-shot setting without requiring task-specific demonstrations.